 Touch A Piece of History

 While the lake’s depths claim many shipwrecks, families can touch some of this rich history in Sheboygan!
-The city has two recovered wrecks and displays them for the public, and both are equally remarkable.
+The city has two recovered wrecks and displays them to the public, and both are equally remarkable.
 Read up on their fascinating journeys and introduce your kiddos to an exciting part of Sheboygan’s maritime story!

 #1: Lottie Cooper (1894), Sheboygan

 The Lottie Cooper was a 131-foot schooner built in Manitowoc in 1876 that carried elmwood between Michigan and Wisconsin.
 In April of 1894, a dangerous gale caused the vessel to flood.
 Despite the captain signaling for help, the Lottie Cooper capsized and sank.
 Five of six crew members were rescued, and the ship later washed ashore near the marina to be left abandoned.
 In 1992, 89 feet of the newly rediscovered wreck were able to be prepared for display on the shore.
 Visitors can walk through the wreckage and see the nameplate of all sailors on board.